Atlantic slave trade

-The Atlantic slave trade, transatlantic slave trade, or Euro-American slave trade involved the transportation by slave traders of enslaved African people, mainly to the Americas.
-The slave trade regularly used the triangular trade route and its Middle Passage, and existed from the 16th to the 19th centuries.
-The vast majority of those who were transported in the transatlantic slave trade were people from Central and West Africa that had been sold by other West Africans to Western European slave traders, while others had been captured directly by the slave traders in coastal raids; Europeans gathered and imprisoned the enslaved at forts on the African coast and then brought them to the Americas.
-Except for the Portuguese, European slave traders generally did not participate in the raids because life expectancy for Europeans in sub-Saharan Africa was less than one year during the period of the slave trade (which was prior to the widespread availability of quinine as a treatment for malaria).
-The colonial South Atlantic and Caribbean economies were particularly dependent on labour for the production of sugarcane and other commodities.
-This was viewed as crucial by those Western European states which, in the late 17th and 18th centuries, were vying with one another to create overseas empires.
+The Atlantic slave trade or transatlantic slave trade involved the transportation by slave traders of enslaved African people to the Americas.
+European slave ships regularly used the triangular trade route and its Middle Passage.
+Europeans established a coastal slave trade in the 15th century, and trade to the Americas began in the 16th century, lasting through the 19th century.
+The vast majority of those who were transported in the transatlantic slave trade were from Central Africa and West Africa and had been sold by West African slave traders to European slave traders, while others had been captured directly by the slave traders in coastal raids.
+European slave traders gathered and imprisoned the enslaved at forts on the African coast and then brought them to the Western hemisphere.
+Some Portuguese and Europeans participated in slave raids.
+As the National Museums Liverpool explains: "European traders captured some Africans in raids along the coast, but bought most of them from local African or African-European dealers."
+European slave traders generally did not participate in slave raids.
+This was primarily because life expectancy for Europeans in sub-Saharan Africa was less than one year during the period of the slave trade due to malaria that was endemic to the African continent.
+Portuguese coastal raiders found that slave raiding was too costly and often ineffective and opted for established commercial relations.

-The Portuguese, in the 16th century, were the first to buy slaves from West African slavers and transport them across the Atlantic.
-In 1526, they completed the first transatlantic slave voyage to Brazil, and other Europeans soon followed.
+The colonial South Atlantic and Caribbean economies were particularly dependent on slave labour for the production of sugarcane and other commodities.
+This was viewed as crucial by those Western European states which were vying with one another to create overseas empires.
+The Portuguese, in the 16th century, were the first to transport slaves across the Atlantic.
+In 1526, they completed the first transatlantic slave voyage to Brazil.
+Other Europeans soon followed.
 Shipowners regarded the slaves as cargo to be transported to the Americas as quickly and cheaply as possible, there to be sold to work on coffee, tobacco, cocoa, sugar, and cotton plantations, gold and silver mines, rice fields, the construction industry, cutting timber for ships, as skilled labour, and as domestic servants.
-The first Africans kidnapped to the English colonies were classified as indentured servants, with legal standing similar to that of contract-based workers coming from Britain and Ireland.
-However, by the middle of the 17th century, slavery had hardened as a racial caste, with African slaves and their future offspring being legally the property of their owners, as children born to slave mothers were also slaves (partus sequitur ventrem).
+The first enslaved Africans sent to the English colonies were classified as indentured servants, with legal standing similar to that of contract-based workers coming from Britain and Ireland.
+By the middle of the 17th century, slavery had hardened as a racial caste, with African slaves and their future offspring being legally the property of their owners, as children born to slave mothers were also slaves (partus sequitur ventrem).
 As property, the people were considered merchandise or units of labour, and were sold at markets with other goods and services.